Italian Americans: Period of Italian mass immigration (1880–1914)

-The Italian male immigrants in the Little Italies were most often employed in manual labor and were heavily involved in public works, such as the construction of roads, railroad tracks, sewers, subways, bridges and the first skyscrapers in the northeastern cities.
-As early as 1890, it was estimated that around 90 percent of New York City's and 99% of Chicago's public works employees were Italians.
+Many sought housing in the older sections of the large Northeastern cities—districts that became known as "Little Italys."
+Such housing was frequently in overcrowded, substandard tenements, which were often dimly lit and had poor heating and ventilation; tuberculosis and other communicable diseases were a constant health threat.
+The Italian male immigrants in the Little Italys were most often employed in manual labor and were heavily involved in public works, such as the construction of roads, railroad tracks, sewers, subways, bridges, and the first skyscrapers in these cities.
+As early as 1890, it was estimated that around 90 percent of New York City's and 99 percent of Chicago's public works employees were Italians.
 The women most frequently worked as seamstresses in the garment industry or in their homes.
-Many established small businesses in the Little Italies to satisfy the day-to-day needs of fellow immigrants.
+Many established small businesses in the Little Italys.
+In spite of the economic hardship of the immigrants, civil and social life flourished in the Italian American neighborhoods of the large northeastern cities.
+The festa street festival became for many an important connection to the traditions of their ancestral villages in Italy, helping give the immigrants a sense of unity and common identity.